Multimotion Visual Odometry (MVO): Discussion

-\ac{MVO} consistently estimates the motions of the camera and the cyclist throughout the segment, and the estimators perform similarly for egomotion estimation in the \kjdatasegment{Drive 0005} results (\cref{sec:evaluation:kitti}).
+\ac{MVO} consistently estimates the motions of the camera and the cyclist throughout the \kjdatasegment{Drive 0005} segment, and the estimators perform similarly for egomotion estimation (\cref{sec:evaluation:kitti}).
 The van is directly or indirectly occluded several times, but \ac{MVO} reliably extrapolates and tracks its motion through motion closure for most of the segment until the van becomes too far away for accurate stereo triangulation. \Ac{VDO-SLAM} demonstrates a similar ability to track the cyclist and the van.

-The egomotion estimation error for the different estimators and \ac{VDO-SLAM} is given in \cref{tab:evaluation:global:kitti,tab:evaluation:relative:kitti} and is less than $4.7\%$ of path length for all \ac{MVO} estimators.
-These errors represent a similar percentage of the ground-truth motion as in the toy problems (\cref{tab:evaluation:global:kitti,tab:evaluation:global:total_path_kitti,tab:evaluation:relative:kitti}).
+The egomotion estimation error for the different estimators and \ac{VDO-SLAM} on the \kjdatasegment{Drive 0005} and \kjdatasegment{Odometry 03} segments is given in \cref{tab:evaluation:global:kitti,tab:evaluation:relative:kitti} and is less than $5.6\%$ of path length for all \ac{MVO} estimators.
+These errors represent a similar percentage of the ground-truth motion as in the toy problems (\cref{tab:evaluation:global:kitti,tab:evaluation:global:total_path_kitti,tab:evaluation:relative:kitti,fig:results:kitti,fig:results:kitti_od}).
 The segment does not include ground-truth trajectory data for third-party motions, so it is not useful for comparing the estimators beyond egomotion accuracy.

 The decision of which estimator to use in any given application can be dependent on the requirements and characteristics of the situation.
 Based on the performance demonstrated on these segments, the \ac{WNOA} is likely the most reliable prior for the general \ac{MEP}.
 The \ac{WNOJ} prior proved most accurate for interpolation, and it could likely be combined with the \ac{WNOA} estimator for improved performance in cases with significant occlusion of nonconstant motions.